kind2-mc/kind2/doc/usr/source/3_output/2_machine_readable.rst

    ``k``, ``integer``, "The value of ``k`` in a k-inductive proof, if any."
    ``trueFor``, ``integer``, "The largest value of ``k`` for which the property was proved to be true, if any."
    ``answer``, ``object``, "The ``source`` of the answer, and the result ``value`` of the check.
 The result can be ``valid``, ``falsifiable``, or ``unknown``."
    ``counterExample``, ``object``, "Counterexample to the property satisfaction (only available when ``answer`` is ``falsifiable``).
-It describes a sequence of values for each stream, and automaton, that leads the system to the violation of the property.
+It describes a sequence of values for each stream that leads the system to the violation of the property.
 It also gives the list of contract modes that are active at each step, if any."

 .. _Stat Object: